databricks/terraform-provider-databricks/docs/guides/azure-private-link-workspace-standard.md

 This guide uses the following variables:

-- `cidr_transit`: The CIDR for the Azure transit VNet
+- `cidr_transit`: The network range (CIDR) for the Azure transit VNet
-- `cidr_app`: The CIDR for the Azure Data Plane VNet
+- `cidr_dp`: The network range (CIDR) for the Azure Data Plane VNet
 - `rg_transit`: The name of the existing resource group that will contain the Azure transit VNet and the private DNS zone for the Frontend and the Web auth private endpoint
-- `rg_app`: The name of the existing resource group that will contain the Azure Data Plane VNet and the private DNS zone for the Backend private endpoint
+- `rg_dp`: The name of the existing resource group that will contain the Azure Data Plane VNet and the private DNS zone for the Backend private endpoint
 - `location`: The location for Azure resources

 This guide is provided as-is and you can use it as the basis for your custom Terraform module.